Buhle-create/se-assignment-1-setting-up-your-developer-environment-Buhle-create/README.md

    Select and install a text editor or IDE suitable for your programming languages and workflow.
 Download and Install Visual Studio Code. https://code.visualstudio.com/Download

    IDE: Visual Studio Code
+   1. Download VS Code
+   2.Run the installer
+   3. Follow the installation wizard prompts 4.Complete and setup VS Code
+   5. Start coding
    Screenshot:
    ![alt text](<VISUAL STUDIO CODE.jpg>)

 3. Set Up Version Control System:
    Install Git and configure it on your local machine.
 Create a GitHub account for hosting your repositories.
 Initialize a Git repository for your project and make your first commit. https://github.com

    Version Control System: GitHub
+   1. Download GitHub
+   2. Run the installer
+   3.Install GitHub Desktop
+   4.Setup and use GitHub Desktop
    Screenshot:
    ![alt text](<GitHub installation-1.jpg>)
    ![alt text](<GitHub login.jpg>)
    Extensions:![alt text](<GIT EXTENSIONS.jpg>)
    First commit: ![alt text](<first commit.jpg>)

 4. Install Necessary Programming Languages and Runtimes:
   Instal Python from http://wwww.python.org programming language required for your project and install their respective compilers, interpreters, or runtimes.
 Ensure you have the necessary tools to build and execute your code.
   Programming Language: Python
+  1. Download Python installer and run it
+  2.Install Python and verify the installation
+  3.Setup Environment variables
+  4. Install pip and verify
   Screenshots:
   ![alt text](Python.jpg)
   ![alt text](<Python installation.jpg>)